homemadearcade/zero/todo/2_FORLAUNCH_FEATURES.md

   Remove Tag, Add Tag Effect
   Camera Shake is bad because of the size of the map. it works best when zoomed out, why is that?

-INTERFACE IDS
-  Generate interfaceIds based on the game model Interface Ids themselves may have to be auto generated, for dynamic lookup Default unlocked interface ids need to be not shown in the unlockables tree

 DALL E GENERATOR

-EXPERIENCE MODEL
-  Experience Thumbnail, Experience Image, etc

-GAME ROOM EXPANSION
-  I think maybe the game room manages loading interface ids and what not? or do games do that?
-WHO manages that? why when a game is loaded? troubling.
-Its hard to manage both at the same time...
-You need both states

-.id -> ___mongoId.
-Finish my id cleanup

 EXPERIENCE ONLY EFFECTS ( such as overlay effect )

-EDIT CLASS MODAL
-  All Edit Entity stuff in same place
-  Dialogues
-  Behavior -> Side Editor Stuff
-  TABS FOR the EDIT CLASS MODAL ( yes : )
-    AUTOGENERATION FORM
-  CLEAN UP UI in general